Links

 Information on adding a Unity package via a git URL can be found here.

-After installing com.bugsplat.unity you'll have the opportunity to import a sample project that's fully configured to post error reports to BugSplat.
+After installing com.bugsplat.unity, you can import a sample project to help you get started with BugSplat.
 Click here if you'd like to skip the sample project and get straight to the usage instructions.

 In the Project Assets browser, open the Sample scene from Samples > BugSplat > Version > my-unity-crasher > Scenes.